colin-walker/SPARKS/README.md

 ## TRY IT OUT

 There is a publically available version of [SPARKS](https://sparks.colinwalker.blog/) 👈 that anyone can try.
 I reserve the right to clear out any and all 'sparks' without notice.
 There is no login system on the public version so play nice or I may be forced to change that.

+## WARNING!

+This is solely the most basic implementation of SPARKS and does not include any security except for an example .htaccess file preventing unwanted access to the .txt files in /pages/.
+It should not be deployed 'as is' and requires you to integrate your own authentication system or other security.